ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-03-secure-root-ssh-access/README.md

 ## ✅ Validation Steps

 1. ✅ SSH configuration backed up on all servers
-2. ✅ PermitRootLogin set to 'no' on all servers
+2. ✅ PermitRootLogins set to 'no' on all servers
 3. ✅ SSH service restarted successfully on all servers
 4. ✅ Direct root SSH login disabled on all app servers